Sanshain/types-spring/README.md

 # types-spring

-A package that aims to eliminate some of the shortcomings of the built-in types in tslib and deliver additional utility types that will facilitate daily work.
+A package that aims to eliminate some of the shortcomings of the built-in types in standard ts libraries and deliver additional utility types that will facilitate daily work.
 Inspired by [ts-reset](https://github.com/total-typescript/ts-reset).

 ## Built-in types features: